Need support now? Help is available. Call, text, or chat 988outbound call

 • Splitting or rapidly shifting attention

 Memory is the mental process that allows us to recall information later.
-People with BPD may have issues with different types of memory.
+People with bipolar may have issues with different types of memory.
 Some examples include:1,6

 • Verbal memory – remembering words